 - You’ve built something that provides value to your audience.
 Your customers or audience have started to exchange their time, money or energy for the value you’ve created & are offering them.

 So there you have it.
 That’s what MVP is.
-FDLWRK’s Pilot Program helps you get there!
-If you’ve already arrived at MVP, are local to Southern California, and would like to move on to develop a comprehensive business model, we’d love for you to consider joining the Launch Program.
+FDLWRK’s Individual Coaching helps you get there!
+If you’ve already arrived at MVP, and would like to move on to develop a comprehensive business model, we’d love for you to consider joining the Launch Program.